Samillion/ModernZ/extras/pause-indicator-lite/README.md

 | ![pause-icon](https://github.com/user-attachments/assets/cd41333c-8fdd-4de9-8977-15eea95798dc) | ![play-icon](https://github.com/user-attachments/assets/0d1671f8-9b1b-4f10-ade3-82d1748b2d93) |
 |:---:|:---:|

-A simple script that displays an indicator on pause, with options to adjust icon type, color, height, width, opacity and whether to toggle pause with a keybind or not.
+A simple script that displays an indicator on pause (and mute), with options to adjust icon type, color, height, width, opacity and whether to toggle pause with a keybind or not.

 I only decided to write this because the ones I found were either too complicated or too simple.
 The alternatives are great, this one just meets my simple use case scenario.